 Tennessee Valley Aid Station – say hi to Stan Jensen and his great volunteers, then head out of the aid station as directed and turn left onto Marincello fire road.
 Road intersections can be confusing up here; we will try to have a volunteer directing if at all possible but review a trail map before the race.
 “Veer left” on Bobcat, left onto the rugged SCA trail – yep, that’s the Golden Gate Bridge just below you – cross McCullough near Conzelman and, look, there’s the Bridge View Aid Station.

 Bridge View Aid Station – surf’s up at this aid station run by Coastside Running Club from Half Moon Bay.
 Enjoy their incredible energy and inspiration then get outta there!
 Head down Coastal fire road all the way to Bunker Road (paved), veer towards your left on Bunker Road and cross the road carefully.
 Continue along Bunker Road for about 100 yards then veer Right over a little bridge.
-Shortly after the little bridge turn Left onto Rodeo Valley Trail and continue down Rodeo Valley Trail until you run into the junction with Bobcat Trail and Miwok Trail.
-(Be Careful to Not make the first right turn up Bobcat).
-At the junction with Bobcat stay Left down a short wooden staircase and run for about 30 yards before making a Right turn onto Miwok Trail.
-Climb up Miwok and take a Left onto Old Springs Trail, winding your way down Old Springs to the Tennessee Valley Aid Station.
+Shortly after the little bridge turn Right onto Rodeo Valley Trail and continue along Rodeo Valley Trail to the top of the ridge and onto Bobcat to the Miwok Trail intersection.
+Turn Left onto Miwok and Right onto Old Springs Trail, winding your way down Old Springs to the Tennessee Valley Aid Station.

 Tennessee Valley Aid Station – Grab anything you need from your drop bag, then cruise left out of the parking lot down Coastal fire road and the exquisite Pirates’ Cove route.
 Up, over, around and down to the aid station at Muir Beach.